gm-neurips-2020/gm-neurips-2020.github.io/index.md

 #### PPRGo: GNNs at Scale
 _Amol Kapoor_

 In this talk, Amol Kapoor talks about some of the challenges with running GNNs at scale, and presents a solution called PPRGo.
-This presentation is based on the recent paper, _Scaling Graph Neural Networks with Approximate PageRank_ ([arxiv](https://arxiv.org/abs/2007.01570)).
+This presentation covers the recent paper: _Scaling Graph Neural Networks with Approximate PageRank_ ([arxiv](https://arxiv.org/abs/2007.01570)).

 #### Debiasing GNNs
 _John Palowitch_

 In this talk, John Palowitch talks about a training-time projection for debiasing graph representations learned from unsupervised algorithms.
-This presentation is based on a recent paper _Debiasing Graph Embeddings via the Metadata-Orthogonal Training Unit_ ([arxiv](https://arxiv.org/abs/1909.11793)).
+This presentation covers the recent paper: _Debiasing Graph Embeddings via the Metadata-Orthogonal Training Unit_ ([arxiv](https://arxiv.org/abs/1909.11793)).

 #### Learning Multiple Embeddings
 _Alessandro Epasto_

 In this talk, Alessandro Epasto presents recent advances in learning graph embeddings.
 We will show a novel methodology to learning multiple embeddings per node that allows us to understand better the community structure of the graph and obtain improved results in downstream ML tasks such as link prediction.
 Our method is based on the Persona Graph method, a novel framework for graph analysis that identifies clusters in complex networks through the use of ego-network analysis.
-This presentation is based on the following papers: _Is a Single Embedding Enough?
+This presentation covers the following papers: _Is a Single Embedding Enough?
 Learning Node Representations that Capture Multiple Social Contexts_
  ([arxiv](https://arxiv.org/abs/1905.02138)); and _Ego-splitting Framework: from Non-Overlapping to Overlapping Clusters_ ([pdf](https://www.epasto.org/papers/kdd2017.pdf)).

 ## Algorithms, Systems, and Scalability